 - Approximately two and a half years after the laws went into effect, the recurrent concussion rate showed a significant decline.

-- All participating high schools developed concussion policies to guide the implementation of their state youth TBI law.
+- All participating high schools developed concussion policies to guide the implementation of their respective state's youth TBI law.

 - The language used in school concussion policies varied largely regarding policy enforcement (strictness of language indicated in the policy), policy description (details provided on the definition of the policy requirements), and policy implementation specifications (specific steps for implementing the policy requirements).

-Dr. Yang led a Centers for Disease Control & Prevention (CDC)-funded, 5-year, multi-site, prospective, multidisciplinary, collaborative research project to look at the influence of social support on injured Division I intercollegiate athletes’ physical and psychological outcomes.
+Dr. Yang led a Centers for Disease Control & Prevention (CDC)-funded, 5-year, multi-site, prospective, multidisciplinary, collaborative research project that examined the influence of social support on injured Division I intercollegiate athletes’ physical and psychological outcomes.
 Main findings include:

 - Only male athletes with co-occurring preseason depressive and anxiety symptoms are more likely to experience injuries compared with male athletes with no symptom co-occurrence.